ZavateVlad/Banking-System/README.md

 **Tasks**:
 - Install and run Spark in local mode.
 - Read and process data using Spark DataFrames.
-- Perform transformations and actions on data.
+- Perform transformations and actions on data - same exercises as done for Pandas

 **Checkpoint**: Submit PySpark scripts for data manipulation.